Fundamental bounds on precision and response for quantum trajectory observables: Setup

 \section{Setup}

 We consider a $d$-dimensional open quantum system, whose dynamics is described by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation \cite{Lindblad.1976.CMP,Gorini.1976.JMP}:

 Here, $\varrho_t$ denotes the system's density matrix at time $t$, and both Hamiltonian $H$ and jump operators $\{L_k\}$ are time-independent.
-After a sufficiently long time, the system relaxes toward a unique stationary state $\pi$, which can be nonequilibrium.
+We assume that after a sufficiently long time, the system relaxes toward a unique stationary state $\pi$, which can be nonequilibrium.
 Throughout this study, both the Planck constant and Boltzmann constant are set to unity, $\hbar=k_B=1$.

 We mainly focus on two scenarios that can be described by the equation \eqref{eq:Lindblad.dyn}.
 The first is thermodynamically dissipative dynamics, wherein the system is attached to single or multiple heat baths.
 Assuming that the coupling between the system and the baths is weak and the environment is memoryless, the time evolution of the system's state is governed by the GKSL equation.
 Each jump operator $L_k$ can, for example, characterize a jump between the energy eigenstates.
 To guarantee the thermodynamic consistency for thermodynamically dissipative dynamics, we assume the local detailed balance condition \cite{Horowitz.2013.NJP}, which is fulfilled in most cases of physical interest \cite{Manzano.2018.PRX}.
 That is, each jump operator $L_k$ can be associated with a reversed jump $L_{k^*}$ such that $L_k=e^{\Delta s_k/2}L_{k^*}^\dagger$.
 Here, $\Delta s_k$ denotes the entropy change of the environment due to the jump.
 Note that $k^*=k$ is possible (i.e., $L_k$ is a self-adjoint operator and $\Delta s_k=0$).
 The second scenario is generic Markovian dynamics, where we do not impose any conditions on jump operators, and they can have arbitrary forms.
 Examples include quantum measurement processes, wherein $L_k$ represents a measurement operator performed on the system \cite{Wiseman.2009}.